 Areas that are white or slightly red show where the generated pattern is of very good quality.
 After assembling the plushie, it will look similar to the 3D model.

-Areas that are intensly red show where the generated pattern differs significantly from the 3D model.
+Areas that are intensely red show where the generated pattern differs significantly from the 3D model.
 In those places, the algorithm had to distort the pattern because the specified seams did not allow for a better unwrapping.
 You can improve the pattern by adding more seams or darts in the areas that are very red.

 Some areas might be colored blue.
 For those areas, no pattern could be generated.
 This is usually the case if a model does not contain any seams at all.
 Try placing some seams to generate the pattern for those models.